mikus31/hummingbird-map/README.md

 **Focused Topic**

-I want to design a map that shows the yearly migration patterns of ruby-throated hummingbirds in North America because I want to find out how the pattern varies from year-to-year in order to help the map user or audience discern if variables (man-made, environmental, etc.) are affecting yearly migrations.
+The idea is to design a map that shows the yearly migration patterns of ruby-throated hummingbirds in North America in an effort to find out how the pattern varies from year-to-year in order to help the map user or audience discern if variables (man-made, environmental, etc.) are affecting yearly migrations.

 **Draft Description**